johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

     }),
 ```

 We'd like to supply our connection options in a dynamic fashion.
 Good news!
-This is of **already built-in** to the generated package.
+This is **already built-in** to the generated package.
 Let's test it out.
 For simplicity, we'll just use an _in-place_ factory, but you can use the full power of _class-based_, _factory based_, and _existing_ providers.
 To test it, we'll update the registration of the `NestKnexModule` in `nest-knex-client/nest-knex-client.module.ts` to look like this:

 ```typescript
 // src/nest-knex-client/nest-knex-client/module.ts